LeNPaul/Lagrange/_posts/2022-03-27-camera-calibration-1.md

 3. Distort the normalized 2D points by the distortion model and parameters $$\textbf{k}$$.
 4. Project the distorted-normalized points into the 2D image coordinates with the intrinsic matrix $$\textbf{A}$$.

-We'll call each step Proj.\<N\> to disambiguate with the steps of Zhang's method later on.
+We'll call each step Proj.\<N\> to disambiguate with the steps of Zhang's method in part 2.

 ## Proj.1) Use $$\textbf{W}$$: 3D world point to 3D camera point